Over 100 Years of Combined Experience Representing Individuals and Workers Injured in Natural Gas Explosions and Propane

 Who Can Be Held Liable for Propane and Natural Gas Explosions

-Gas explosions always cause serious injuries, and wrongful death.
+Gas explosions often result in serious injuries, and wrongful death.
 If an individual survives, he or she may suffer severe burns, broken bones and lifelong physical and emotional injuries.
-A victim may suffer a permanent disability and be left unable to work.
-If you were injured, you may be entitled to compensatory damages, including medical bills, lost earnings, loss of affection, emotional and psychological injuries, physical pain and suffering and other expenses.
-In wrongful death cases, family members may be awarded punitive damages.
+A victim may suffer a permanent disability, then be unable to work or enjoy favorite activities.
+Our attorneys can advise you on your rights to seek damages, including medical bills, lost earnings and pain and suffering.